What is a Mentor?

 - Learn the program.
-Mentors help new members become familiar with the CC and CL manuals, club meeting roles and opportunities available through membership.
+Mentors help new members become familiar with the CC and CL manuals or the learning paths of the new Pathways program, club meeting roles, and opportunities available through membership.

 - Learn club standards and customs.
 Mentors help new members learn about the club and its activities.